North South North West Statewide

 To refer a patient with this condition, please see the Gynaecology clinic page for the full referral process and templates.

-Consider use of hormonal treatments such as OCP, Implanon or Mirena if no contra-indications.
+Consider use of hormonal treatments such as OCP, a hormonal intrauterine contraceptive device (IUCD) or a hormonal implant if no contra-indications.
 Consider use of NSAIDs such as Mefenamic acid.

 In the THS Southern Region women suitable for outpatient hysteroscopy may be referred directly by their GP without the need for a Gynaecology Clinic appointment - see referral pathway.